Manasa252/MoodWaves/README.md

 🌊 MoodWaves

+🎶 Find your flow, relax your mind.

-A simple web app that plays relaxing music based on your mood.
+MoodWaves is a minimal web app that lets you choose a mood and instantly play curated relaxing music to match it.

-Features
+✨ Features

-Choose a mood: Calm, Energize, Focus, Sleep

-Plays curated background tracks

-Clean, responsive design
+✅ Pick your vibe – Calm • Energize • Focus • Sleep
+🎵 Background tracks that loop seamlessly
+📱 Responsive design for desktop & mobile
+🌈 Mood-based colors that shift with your selection